+Cost 3 to enter (2 if trail present).
+Stacking limited to 6.
 Land attacker has a penalty of -1.
 Defender has +1 combat bonus.
 Air have a bombardment penalty of -1.

-No armor superiority bonus, pursuit or breakthrough forbidden Supply can only go through those with trails/roads Forage value of 3.
+No armour superiority bonus, pursuit or breakthrough forbidden Supply can only go through those with trails/roads Forage value of 3.